 Below is the first scene from The Dragons of Andromeda, Chapter 2.
-The rest of the chapter is available for patrons on my Patreon site here.

 Sub-basement 31 was over three hundred feet below the Regalis starport on Aldorus.
 Magnus Black found this useful for two reasons.
 First, it was too deep for someone to transmat in or out, including transmatting Magnus without his permission.
 Second, it was too deep for weapons fired from orbit to reach, even if someone wasn’t timid about destroying the thirty floors above sub-basement 31 and whatever happened to be sitting on the starport surface.

 It was also dimly lit.
 Magnus liked that most of all.

 Positioned in the shadow of a rusted storage container, Magnus waited.
 His head and face were shaved to a mere stubble and he wore a dark leather coat.
 Inside the coat, a blaster pistol hung by a shoulder holster.

 Down the line of other containers, an elevator door opened with a cheerful ding and a man in uniform stepped out.
 His name was Colonel Hugo Grausman, a man Magnus knew very well.

 In his fifties, the colonel wore a green uniform with black, spit-shined boots.
 His dark brown hair was cut high and tight revealing a large scar running along the side of his head.